CozyPlantlady/hangman-game/README.md

 If letter is incorrect, it's added to the used letters list, and user loses a point.
 Game continues until all the letters in a word are guessed and word is revealed, or until user guesses wrong six times.

-Correct Answer
+**Correct Answer**

 ![](doc/readme-images/readme-correct-answer.png "")

-Wrong Answer
+**Wrong Answer**

 ![](doc/readme-images/readme-wrong-guess.png "")

 ### The End / Game Over
 When user guesses all the letters in the word, a winning picture is printed.
-Game ends.
+User is asked if they want to play again.

+**Picture from testing stage**

 ![](doc/readme-images/readme-win.png "")

 If user looses, a different picture is printed.
 The word is revealed.
+User is asked if they want to play again.

+** Game Over screen in final game**

 ![](doc/readme-images/readme-game-over.png "")